Dream Up Now (Free Spirit Publishing, 2020)

 Ever since Julia Cameron’s beloved book The Artist’s Way came out 25 years ago, millions of readers yearning for a richer, more meaningful life have discovered how important creative expression is for our mental health and quality of life.
 Dream Up Now is a guided journal offering young people aged 12 to 18 a similar opportunity to explore their emotions through creativity.

 Fluctuating emotions can impair daily function.
-In 2015, about 3 million American teens ages 12 to 17 had at least one major depressive episode, and 6.3 million teens had an anxiety disorder, according to the Department of Health and Human Services.
 It’s a phenomenon cutting across suburban, urban and rural demographics.
 We show adolescent readers how to manage difficult emotions, and even better, how to leverage a great day.

 “Dream Up Now feels very positive and hopeful, which are things I’m seeking out